microsoft/WSL/CONTRIBUTING.md

 Please provide as much information as possible when reporting a bug or filing an issue on the Windows Subsystem for Linux.

 ## Important: Reporting BSODs and Security issues
-**Do not open Github issues for Windows crashes (BSODs) or security issues.**.
+**Do not open GitHub issues for Windows crashes (BSODs) or security issues.**.
 Instead, send Windows crashes or other security-related issues to secure@microsoft.com.

 ## Reporting issues in Windows Console or WSL text rendering/user experience
 Note that WSL distro's launch in the Windows Console (unless you have taken steps to launch a 3rd party console/terminal).
 Therefore, *please file UI/UX related issues in the [Windows Console issue tracker](https://github.com/microsoft/console)*.